superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/7_collision-2d.md

   }

   update() {
-    // First, we do the check with solid bodies Sup.ArcadePhysics2D.collides(this.actor.arcadeBody2D, this.solidBodies);
+    // First, we'll check for collision with solid bodies Sup.ArcadePhysics2D.collides(this.actor.arcadeBody2D, this.solidBodies);
     let touchSolids = this.actor.arcadeBody2D.getTouches().bottom;
     let velocity = this.actor.arcadeBody2D.getVelocity();

+    // Then we'll check for collision with one-way platforms,
-    // When falling, we do the check with one-way platforms let touchPlatforms = false;
+    // ... but only when falling!
+That's the trick. let touchPlatforms = false;
     if (velocity.y < 0) {
       let position = this.actor.getLocalPosition();
       // We must change the size of the player body so only the feet are checked
-      // To do so, we reduce the height of the body and adapt the offset this.actor.arcadeBody2D.setSize(1.5, 0.4);
+      // To do so, we decrease the height of the body and adapt the offset this.actor.arcadeBody2D.setSize(1.5, 0.4);
       this.actor.arcadeBody2D.setOffset({ x: 0, y: 0.2 });
       // Then we override the body position using the current actor position this.actor.arcadeBody2D.warpPosition(position);

-      // Now, we can do check with every platform for (let platformBody of this.platformBodies) {
+      // Now, check against every platform
+      for (let platformBody of this.platformBodies) {
         Sup.ArcadePhysics2D.collides(this.actor.arcadeBody2D, platformBody);
         if (this.actor.arcadeBody2D.getTouches().bottom) {